linode/docs/docs/guides/databases/mysql/install-and-configure-mysql-on-ubuntu-22-04/index.md

 published: 2023-03-29
 modified_by:
   name: Linode
-title: "Install and Configure MySQL on Ubuntu 22.04 | Linode"
+title: "Install and Configure MySQL on Ubuntu 22.04"
 title_meta: "How to Install and Configure MySQL on Ubuntu 22.04"
 external_resources:
 - '[MySQL vs MariaDB](https://blog.devart.com/mysql-vs-mariadb.html)'